-Whether it be a small upscale private dinner, a large conference, or a black tie holiday party, we’ve done it.
-For nearly 40 years, The Agora Companies have held events of all sizes for all types of reasons in all types of places.
-And still today – as a global organization with businesses in 15 different countries – some of our favorite places to host folks are right here in Baltimore.
+Whether it be a small upscale private dinner, a large conference, or a black-tie holiday party, we’ve done it.
+We have held events of all sizes for all types of reasons in all types of places.

 If you’re looking to host a group in Charm City in the near future, let us make a few recommendations.